 In Canada, you get 1 year of paid leave (employment insurance payouts, 60% of yr income) per birth.
 It can be split among parents or used by just one.
 My wife's benefits package tops up the 60% to 75%.
 Even at that rate, my wife makes more than I do, so there was never any question about who would use the year of leave.
 With our first, I was able to bundle sick days and vacation time into about five weeks off at the start.
 Not long after I went back to M-F work, there was an opening for a weekend position Friday-Sunday.
 So I was the stay-at-home parent for almost three years.
 My wife gets flex days every second Friday, so we've only had to worry about childcare for two days a month.
 I have a chronically underemployed sister who lives closeby.
 In October we had twins.
 There are no extra allowances for multiple births, but I managed a medical leave (stress/anxiety) for the last four months.
 I go back to work on Friday.
 We've hired my sister to come over and help out on weekends.
 Our oldest is three and on a waiting list for a three-day/week preschool.
 But I'm still terrified of what's going to happen when my wife goes back to work.
 Of course, the twins won't still be infants then and they are already much mellower than their sister.
 The cost of putting three kids in daycare is prohibitive.

-― like working at a jewelry store and not knowing about bracelets (Dr. Superman), Tuesday, 31 January 2012 14:48 (four years ago) Permalink
+― like working at a jewelry store and not knowing about bracelets (Dr. Superman), Tuesday, 31 January 2012 14:48 (five years ago) Permalink

 so we are starting to look at day cares (yeah i know) and i was wondering if people had worthwhile things to ask about and look out for? we're in a good but odd spot where because of our schedules (and local involved grandmothers) we only need to do 2 days of daycare a week, so the cost isn't as horrifying as it would be otherwise (MN is apparently the second or third highest priced daycare average in the us, because the world conspires against me). this unfortunately also eliminates a bunch of places that have either a 3 or 5 day minimum. still, the prices for 2 day seem to be about $150 to $250 a week.